appium/appium/packages/appium/docs/en/ecosystem/build-drivers.md

 Appium server is started (for example, ports that a server administrator should set that should not be passed in as capabilities.

-To define CLI arguments (or configuration properties), your extension must provide a _schema_.
+To define CLI arguments (or configuration properties) for the Appium server, your extension must provide a _schema_.
 In the `appium` property of your extension's `package.json`, add a `schema` property.
 This will either
 a) be a schema itself, or b) be a path to a schema file.